Anything But Conservative: Background

 Following the election and after becoming prime minister, Harper began to distance himself from the statement that October.
 The subsequent 2007 federal budget ostensibly met this promise by introducing the option of a new equalization formula allowing each province to exclude its natural resources—but it also imposed a cap on the amount of equalization each province could receive, effectively negating the Atlantic Accord.
 The budget also gave each province the option of retaining the original equalization formula.
 This budget was praised by Ontario Premier McGuinty, a critic of the Atlantic Accord.
-Nonetheless, Williams said that, based on the restrictions imposed on the new formula, the province had been "shafted", and that "based on the fact that they've broken their promise and broken their commitment, citizens should not vote Conservative in the next federal election."
+Williams said that, based on the restrictions imposed on the new formula, the province had been "shafted", and that "based on the fact that they've broken their promise and broken their commitment, citizens should not vote Conservative in the next federal election."

 Affiliations

 The federal Conservative Party does not have any formal affiliation with the various provincial Progressive Conservative parties (although there were ties with its predecessor, the federal Progressive Conservative).
 The federal and Newfoundland Conservatives generally got along well until the equalization issue.

 The ABC campaign did not specifically endorse any alternative federal party, and Progressive Conservative politicians campaigned on behalf of candidates for both the federal Liberal and New Democratic parties.
-The campaign led to the federal Conservatives shutting out of Newfoundland and Labrador in the 2008 election; nationally, however, the campaign had little effect for that election, as that party was elected to another minority government.
+The campaign led to the federal Conservatives shutting out of Newfoundland and Labrador in the 2008 election; nationally, however, the campaign had little effect in that election, as that party was elected to another minority government.
 The federal conservative government reached an agreement to help fund hydroelectric power in Newfoundland, which tried to ensure the re-election of the Conservative Party on May 2, 2011.